The Lawyering Program

 Problem-Based Courses

-In problem-based courses, students learn about a subject in the context of complex, multifaceted, and realistic problems.
 Students learn by doing: that is, they learn by engaging in the professional practices that will be expected of them when they graduate from law school and become practicing lawyers.
-The goals of these courses are to help the students develop effective problem solving skills, self-directed learning, effective collaboration skills and intrinsic motivation.
-Problem-based courses like Legal Issues in Medicine, Art and Entertainment Law, Estate Planning II, and Land Use Planning all require students to learn doctrine and apply it to real or simulated legal and policy-related problems.
+Problem-based courses require students to learn doctrine and apply it to real or simulated legal and policy-related problems.

 Field Placements

-Under the direct supervision of highly experienced Supervising Attorney/Mentors, students spend 10 hours per week participating in the legal work of their chosen office among 140 placements.
-Given its location, Albany Law School offers an extensive variety of placements offering the opportunity to work with real clients solving real legal or policy-related problems.
+Under the direct supervision of highly experienced Supervising Attorney/Mentors, students spend approx. 12 hours per week participating in the legal work of their chosen office among 140 placements.

 Summer in Practice